Orlando Admissions FAQ

 In addition to the help provided by TA's as mentioned above, almost every instructor has posted office hours and most of our professors have open door policies.
 Also, in many cases, professors are available after classes for you to discuss materials.

-To apply online click here, or you can click here to print out a copy of the application to fill out and mail in.
+You can apply online or you can print out a copy of the application to fill out and mail in.
+Visit this webpage to get started!

 The application process: